 When she heads to the local farm stand, she can’t help but come back with good produce filled with healthy heart nutrition.
 She scopes out whatever looks freshest, and plans our meals accordingly.

 - Ask if the produce is non-GMO.
-At this point in the season, some farm stands mix in GMO produce from other suppliers—so you need to ask.
+Some farm stands mix in GMO produce from other suppliers—so you need to ask.

 - When it comes to produce, less than perfect is better.
 For example, with corn you want to make sure the rows aren’t perfectly straight, uniform, and evenly sized.
 If it looks too perfect, chances are it’s not truly natural!
 Even a stray worm is a good sign, meaning chances are pesticides weren’t used on the crops.